HYBleek/HYBleek/README.md

 I'm also currently trying to apply to **PhD programs** to further pursue this path.

-### Currently: Applying for a potential RA position in the US or Canada
+### Currently: Applying for a potential RA position related to computational biology in the US or Canada
 If you are interested, please email: haoyang.cui.gr@dartmouth.edu.

 ### Fun Fact